iambrandonwhite/TriviaGame/README.md

 In this assignment, we were required to create a trivia game for web browsers.

-Instructions: Simply hit START to begin the game.
+Instructions: Hit START to begin the game.

 ## Built With